hasanimran96/Compiler_Design_Project/README.md

 # Compiler_Design_Project
-The is the term project for my Compiler Design class.
+The is the term project for our Compiler Design class.